 Following up requires emotional endurance.

 Freelancing asks you to grow in ways no traditional job ever did.
+The work itself isn’t hard.
+But the instability is.

 You have to decide — consciously and compassionately — that the discomfort, silence, and awkwardness are worth the payoff of landing clients and making money on your own terms.